Encounters with Western

 The Epic Battle: Four-Month Siege of Jolo

-On January 4, 1638, Don Sebastian Corcuera finally commenced his mission and landed in Jolo with 600 Spaniards, 1,000 Filipinos, and a large supply of stores and munitions in 80 vessels.
+On January 4, 1638, Don Sebastian finally commenced his mission and landed in Jolo with 600 Spaniards, 1,000 Filipinos, and a large supply of stores and munitions in 80 vessels.
 Their initial attempts to infiltrate were unsuccessful.
 They could not cover their assault with artillery because none of their guns had the high elevation to reach the fort.
-Don Sebastian Corcuera decided to mine the hillside and blow it to compromise the fortification above.
-While the mining was ongoing, Don Sebastian Corcuera also surrounded the fort with a ring fence 6 miles long, with a trench set with sharp spikes, and watch towers at frequent intervals.
+Don Sebastian decided to mine the hillside and blow it to compromise the fortification above.
+While the mining was ongoing, Don Sebastian also surrounded the fort with a ring fence 6 miles long, with a trench set with sharp spikes, and watch towers at frequent intervals.
 There were also six barracks containing troops reserved for any attempt to break out in force.

-On March 28, Don Sebastian Corcuera detonated another mine.
+On March 28, Don Sebastian detonated another mine.
 When they reached the breach, the Tausug were waiting for them.
-This disappointment was compensated when Don Pedro Almonte succeeded in gun emplacement on higher ground, allowing him to play upon the fort.
+This disappointment was compensated when Don Pedro Almonte succeeded in gun emplacement on higher grounds, allowing him to play upon the fort.
 Don Pedro’s one gun could fire balls weighing 80 lbs.
 (36.8 kilos) and four would fire balls weighing 45 lbs.
 (20.3 kilos).
 During his bombardment, he fired into the fort 80 of the first sort and 200 of the second.
 Women and children swarmed into the Datu’s underground shelters.

 - The four great guns captured at the Camarines shipyard in 1627 must be returned;